-RULES OF IN-HOUSE SUSPENSION:
+RULES OF IN-SCHOOL SUSPENSION:

 - a.
-While on in-house suspension, students must complete assigned work by teachers and/or in-house supervisor to receive credit for the time served. - a.
-Any other class work missed must be made up within two days or at the time agreed upon by the teacher. - c.
-Talking will not be allowed. - d.
-Students will not be allowed to leave the room without the verbal permission of the supervisor. - e.
-Students will eat lunch in the In-House room at a time separate from the four scheduled lunches.

-f.
-Any violation of these rules may result in an immediate two school day suspension out of school.
-Reinstatement may not be allowed until a parental conference with the Dean of Students is held and the student agrees to fulfill the inhouse suspension time.
+Student will be Respectful and Responsible at ALL times. - b.
+While on in-house suspension, students must complete assigned work by teachers and/or in-house supervisor to receive credit for the time served. - c.
+Cell Phones/Tablet Devices MUST be turned in when entering the room. - d.
+You must remain seated in your ASSIGNED seat. - e.
+The room must be silent, raise your hand if you have a question. - f.
+You are not allowed to leave the room except at designated times or with the permission of the in-school supervisor. - g.
+You are responsible for your desk.
+(They will be inspected in AM/PM). - h.
+Failure to or any violation of these rules may result in an immediate two school day suspension out of school.
+Reinstatement may not be allowed until a parental conference with the Dean of Students is held and the student agrees to fulfill the original in-house suspension time.